Newly Qualified Biomedical Scientist Jobs UK: Complete 2026 Guide

 - Microbiology: Particularly antimicrobial resistance and molecular diagnostics

-- Histopathology: Digital pathology and specialized techniques
+- Cellular Pathology: Digital pathology and specialized techniques

 - Blood Transfusion: Complex compatibility and therapeutic procedures